CSU set to be big winner in education focused federal budget

-THE Albanese Government looks set to follow through on its election promise to deliver 20,000 extra university places in this week's budget, and Charles Sturt university will be the big winner.
+The Labor government looks set to follow through on its election promise to deliver 20,000 extra university places in this week's budget, and Charles Sturt university will be the big winners.

-Education and nursing degrees will get the most CSPs, while Charles Sturt University was allocated the most places of any institution: 1084 extra CSPs.
+Education and nursing degrees will get the most CSPs, while Charles Sturt university was allocated the most places of any institution - with 1,084 extra CSPs.

-CSU vice chancellor Renée Leon said the announcement was reflective of CSU's focus on educating for the workforce.
+CSU vice chancellor Renée Leon told the Daily Advertiser the announcement is reflective of CSU's focus on educating for the workforce.

 In total, CSU will receive an allocation of CSPs worth more than $27 million across 2023 and 2024.